puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

 - **Upgrading from the 2 series of PE  is only supported from 2.8.5 or later.** To upgrade from a version older than 2.8.5 to any version of the PE 3 series, you *must* first upgrade to 2.8.5, make sure everything is working correctly, and then move on to upgrading to the later version

-- **PE 3.0.0 Upgrade Limitations** PE3.0.0 had limited upgrade capabilities.
+- **PE 3.0.0 Upgrade Limitations** PE 3.0.0 had limited upgrade capabilities.
 To upgrade from 3.0.0 to any later version in the PE 3 series, you *must* first upgrade to 3.0.1, make sure everything is working, and then move on to upgrading to the later version.
 You can find older versions of PE on the [previous releases page](https://puppetlabs.com/misc/pe-files/previous-releases/).

 - If you are upgrading from an installation of PE 2.8.3 or later in the 2.8.x series that includes a manually added PuppetDB, you will need to remove PuppetDB before upgrading or your upgrade the will fail.

   Before upgrading, remove the following:

     * `/etc/puppetlabs/puppet/routes.yaml`

     * `/etc/puppetlabs/puppet/puppetdb.conf`

 	 * PostgreSQL (if installed on the master), including any data and config directories

   Next, in the `[master]` stanza of `/etc/puppetlabs/puppet/puppet.conf`, make the following changes:

     * remove the entire `storeconfigs_backend` entry; it will default to ActiveRecord.
     * make sure the `facts_terminus` parameter is set to `inventory_active_record`.

-  Finally, perform your upgrade.
+  Lastly, perform your upgrade.

 - Upgrading is handled by the installer, which will detect whether or not a previous version of PE is present and will then run in "install" or "upgrade" mode as appropriate.